ProjectUNBI/AmazonParcelTracker/README.md

 # Some points:

-* I would like to know an alert when it my parcel is out for delivery
+* I would like to know an alert when my parcel is out for delivery
 * It run on Raspberry pi.. but will work in PC
 * Tested for "amazon.in" [i cannot confirm it work with amazon.com]
 * I use Chromium browser as i am using in raspberry pi